HkopMD/Website-Bandwidth-test/README.md

 ### How to use on Windwos

-Coming soon if someone can help make a commit with a PowerShell/bash would it bee cool
+Coming soon.
+If someone can help make it.Pls make a commit with a PowerShell/Cmd version

 <br>